-If the BeBox boots but the Browser never starts, you may have a corrupted Be database.
-You can rebuild the database by selecting the "Erase their databases" option in the boot selection screen, which opens if you press any key immediately after turning on the BeBox (for more information on the boot selection screen, see "Selecting a Boot Disk" on page 16).
+If the BeOS boots but the Browser never starts, you may have a corrupted Be database.
+You can rebuild the database by selecting the "Erase their databases" option in the boot selection screen (for more information on the boot selection screen, see "Selecting a Boot Disk" on page 4).